-- it has greater reactivity towards sulphide compounds; - there is less residual copper left in the treated wine; and - less residual copper means less, or may be no subsequent treatment with potassium ferrocyanide (blue finings) to limit residual copper (regulations require < 1 mg/L for export wine) is necessary.
+• it has greater reactivity towards sulphide compounds;

+- there is less residual copper left in the treated wine; and - less residual copper means less, or maybe no subsequent treatment with potassium ferrocyanide (blue finings) to limit residual copper (regulations require < 1 mg/L for export wine) is necessary.

 It is concluded that the use of copper citrate as a processing aid for wine to remove unpleasant sulphide off-odours is technologically justified.
+This is further discussed in the Food Technology Report (Attachment 3).